-Using steam at the lowest possible pressure for indirect heat exchange reduces the steam required and thus the fuel consumption.This is because latent heat increases with a decrease in steam pressure.
+Using steam at the lowest possible pressure for indirect heat exchange reduces the steam requirement for that process and thus the fuel consumption.This is because latent heat of steam increases with a decrease in steam pressure.

-Seen from the illustration below, latent heat of evaporation increases as steam pressure decreases i.e. more usable heat for the process and thus lower steam consumption translating into lower fuel bills.
+pressure decreases, i.e. more usable heat for the process and thus lower steam consumption, translating into lower fuel bills.

 E.g. -Steam generated and distributed at 9 bar g would, on condensation, release 480.9 Kcal/kg of heat.
 Reducing the pressure to 3 bar g would result in an extra 28.47 Kcal/kg of heat being available.